GuillaumeGomez/eight-queens/README.md

 > ./eight_queens -cs
 ```

-Since it is a brute-force, it can take some time to end its execution (even if it already have find all solutions).
+If you use the brute-force mode (the -b option), it can take some time to end its execution (even if it already have find all solutions).
 Use the -s option if you want to go faster.